Election-Tech-Initiative/electionguard-python/docs/5_Publish_and_Verify.md

 plaintext_tally: PlaintextTally           # Decrypted tally
 ```

 These classes have been defined as `dataclass` to ensure that `asdict` can be used.
-This ensures ease of serialization to dictionaries within python, but allows customization for those wishing to use custom serialization. `electionguardtest` includes `export.py` which can be used as an example.
+This ensures ease of serialization to dictionaries within python, but allows customization for those wishing to use custom serialization. `electionguard_tools` includes `export.py` which can be used as an example.

 ## Verify